zhengyuli/lzy-workspace-configurations/README.md

 #### env.sh

-Create a new .env.sh under your home directory with the following.
+Create a new .env.sh under your home directory with the following:

 ```
 #!/bin/zsh